MicrosoftDocs/cpp-docs/docs/c-runtime-library/pgmptr-wpgmptr.md

 C> hello
 ```

-When a program is not run from the command line, `_pgmptr` might be initialized to the program name (the file's base name without the file name extension) or to a file name, relative path, or full path.
+When a program isn't run from the command line, `_pgmptr` might be initialized to the program name (the file's base name without the file name extension) or to a file name, relative path, or full path.

 `_wpgmptr` is the wide-character counterpart of `_pgmptr` for use with programs that use `wmain`.